baizhongyu/GCEANet/README.md

 ```
 python batch_convert.py
 ```
-Our model will be published as soon as possible.
+The weights of our model can be found: https://drive.google.com/drive/folders/1YoTBiHtaQwLQWvu7GEjqoaTFWFEeiIKI?usp=sharing

 ## Real SSS image for classification test.